Cassidy (rapper): Murder case

-On April 15, 2005 three men, including AR-Ab and Cassidy, armed with pistols and an AK-47 assault rifle, fired on three unarmed men during an argument that occurred in the West Oak Lane neighborhood in Northwest Philadelphia.
+On April 15, 2005, three men, including AR-Ab and Cassidy, armed with pistols and an AK-47 assault rifle, fired on three unarmed men during an argument that occurred in the West Oak Lane, Philadelphia.
 Desmond Hawkins was killed by a shot in the back.
 Hawkins' two other friends were treated at hospitals for gunshot wounds and released.

 On June 9, a warrant was issued for Cassidy's arrest on charges of murder, attempted murder, reckless endangerment, aggravated assault, conspiracy and weapons possession.
 Cassidy surrendered to Philadelphia police on the afternoon of June 17.
 At his arraignment on Saturday, June 18, he was denied bail, and sent to Philadelphia's Curran-Fromhold Correctional Facility, a high-security prison, where he would serve his time during the trial and after he was sentenced.

 Cassidy's murder case took a turn when the primary witness withdrew his confession.
 This resulted in the judge stating that Cassidy would stand trial for third-degree murder.
 On August 16, 2005, Municipal Judge Marsha Neifield ruled that prosecutors had sufficient evidence to charge Cassidy with third-degree murder, attempted murder and weapons offenses.
 This was later overturned to the original, first degree charge - negating the possibility of parole.
 On January 25, 2006, Cassidy was convicted of involuntary manslaughter, two counts of aggravated assault and possession of an instrument of crime for his involvement in the shooting.
 He was sentenced to 11 to 23 months in prison plus probation and was credited with the 7 months he had already served.

-Cassidy was released from Pennsylvania's Curran-Fromhold Correctional Facility on March 2, 2006 after serving eight months.
+Cassidy was released from Pennsylvania's Curran-Fromhold Correctional Facility on March 2, 2006, after serving eight months.

 Cassidy talks about his arrest and time in prison in the 2011 film Rhyme and Punishment, which documents various hip-hop artists who have done county jail or state/federal prison time.